rackerlabs/support-how-to/content/cloud-servers/linux-file-management-commands-to-create-copy-move-and-delete-files.md

 product_url: cloud-servers
 ---

-This article explains some introductory Linux&reg; file management commands to view, create, copy, move, and delete files and directories.
+This article describes some introductory Linux&reg; file management commands to view, create, copy, move, and delete files and directories.

 ### View directories and files

-To view the files in a directory use the `ls` command.
+To view the files in a directory, use the `ls` command.

 To view the contents of a file, use the `cat` command.

 #### `ls` command

-You can use the `ls` command to show the contents of a directory. `ls` command options such as `ls -lah` provide additional information and include a listing of all files (including hidden files) in a human-readable, long-list view.
+You can use the `ls` command to show the contents of a directory. `ls` command options, such as `ls -lah`, provide additional information.
+They include a listing of all files (including hidden files) in a human-readable, long-list view.

 **Syntax**: `ls directoryname`

-The following example shows the listing of an empty directory. `ls` returned no files, while `ls -lah` returns hidden files and directories.
-Directories are shown with a line starting with "d".
+The following example shows the listing of an empty directory. `ls` returns no files, while `ls -lah` returns hidden files and directories.
+Directories are shown with a line starting with _d_.

     [root@server-01 testdir]# ls
     [root@server-01 testdir]#